swapagarwal/new-kids-in-browserland/template/md/web-share/PITCHME.md

 (Sharing made ridiculously easy!)

+@ul
-This API offers a simple way for websites to invoke the platform's native share widget, so that you can share to any installed apps, social networks, and even websites, in a uniform and familiar way.
+- This API offers a simple way for websites to invoke the platform's native share widget, so that you can share to any installed apps, social networks, and even websites, in a uniform and familiar way.
+@ulend

 ---